History of calculus: Newton

 Newton completed no definitive publication formalizing his fluxional calculus; rather, many of his mathematical discoveries were transmitted through correspondence, smaller papers or as embedded aspects in his other definitive compilations, such as the Principia and Opticks.
 Newton would begin his mathematical training as the chosen heir of Isaac Barrow in Cambridge.
 His aptitude was recognized early and he quickly learned the current theories.
 By 1664 Newton had made his first important contribution by advancing the binomial theorem, which he had extended to include fractional and negative exponents.
 Newton succeeded in expanding the applicability of the binomial theorem by applying the algebra of finite quantities in an analysis of infinite series.
 He showed a willingness to view infinite series not only as approximate devices, but also as alternative forms of expressing a term.

-Newton's formulated his calculus between 1664 and 1666, later describing them as, "the prime of my age for invention and minded mathematics and [natural] philosophy more than at any time since."
+Newton formulated his calculus between 1664 and 1666, later describing them as, "the prime of my age for invention and minded mathematics and [natural] philosophy more than at any time since."
 A manuscript dated May 20, 1665 showed that Newton "had already developed the calculus to the point where he could compute the tangent and the curvature at any point of a continuous curve."
 It was during his plague-induced isolation that the first written conception of fluxionary calculus was recorded in the unpublished De Analysi per Aequationes Numero Terminorum Infinitas.
 In this paper, he determined the area under a curve by first calculating a momentary rate of change and then extrapolating the total area.
 He began by reasoning about an indefinitely small triangle whose area is a function of x and y.
 He then reasoned that the infinitesimal increase in the abscissa will create a new formula where x = x + o (importantly, o is the letter, not the digit 0).
 He then recalculated the area with the aid of the binomial theorem, removed all quantities containing the letter o and re-formed an algebraic expression for the area.
 Significantly, Newton would then "blot out" the quantities containing o because terms "multiplied by it will be nothing in respect to the rest".